zio/zio/docs/reference/di/index.md

      For example, if we `zip` two effects of type `ZIO[A, Nothing, Int]` and `ZIO[B, Throwable, String]`, the result of this operation will become `ZIO[A with B, Throwable, (Int, String)]`.
 The result operation requires both `A` and `B` services.

-    2. **Composable Dependencies**— The `ZLayer` is also composable, As well as the ZIO's environment type parameter.
+    2. **Composable Dependencies**— The `ZLayer` is also composable, as well as ZIO's environment type parameter.
 So we can compose multiple layers to [create a complex dependency graph](building-dependency-graph.md).

 2. **Type-Safe**— All the required dependencies should be provided at compile time.
 If we forget to provide the required services at compile time, we will get a compile error.
-So if our program compiles successfully, we are sure that we haven't runtime errors due to missing dependencies.
+So if our program compiles successfully, we can be sure that we won't have runtime errors due to missing dependencies.

 3. **Effectful**— We build dependency graphs using `ZLayer`.
 Since `ZLayer` is effectful, we can create a dependency graph in an effectful way.